 2. Not only fork artists, but also many traditional housewives in Pingyao can cut paper cuts well.

 For most tourists, Beijing is likely to be the first or last stop in China.

-Even you are short of time, it is still possible to have a half day Hutong tour in Beijing.
+Even if you are short of time, it is still possible to have a half-day Hutong tour in Beijing.
 Many traditional families living in Hutong can do paper cutting well.
 You can ask your tour guide to arrange a demonstration for you.

 Prefer a tailor-made China tour with Xi'an, contact us now.